Costaki33/cgs-class-repo/homework03/README.md

 ## Part 1: Reading in the data set
 For reading in the data set, in command-line, type: "curl https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json --ouput my.filename"

 This will download the data set under the name "my.filename" that is used for the script.
-In my script, this file is referred to as: "turb_data" in the main()
+In my script, this file is referred to as: "turbidity_data" in this homework03 directory

 ## Part 2: Calculating the turbidity of the water samples & minimum time to return to a safe threshold